akbaridria/gt-save/README.md

 The final phase of development will culminate in the launch of GTSave on the mainnet.
 Users will be able to securely save and earn rewards by participating in exciting and fair drawings on multiple supported networks, enjoying the benefits of decentralization and transparency.

 We are committed to continuous improvement and will regularly update the roadmap to incorporate new features, network integrations, and community feedback.

-Thank you for choosing GTSave!
-Feel free to reach out to us if you have any questions or suggestions.

-## License
-This project is licensed under the [MIT License](LICENSE).